Conversation Piece (film): Reception

-A reviewer of Time Out London stated "If the dolce vita-style intrusion is given distinctly Jacqueline Susann-like overtones by the rather dissociated dialogue in the English language version, Conversation Piece nevertheless comes across as a visually rich and resonant mystery, far more fluid and sympathetic than Death in Venice."
+A reviewer for Time Out London stated: "If the dolce vita-style intrusion is given distinctly Jacqueline Susann-like overtones by the rather dissociated dialogue in the English language version, Conversation Piece nevertheless comes across as a visually rich and resonant mystery, far more fluid and sympathetic than Death in Venice."

-A reviewer of Variety wrote "Conversation Piece eschews the usually operatic, museum-like pix of Luchino Visconti for a touching tale of the generation gap and the loss of life-contact of an intellectual."
+A reviewer for Variety wrote: "Conversation Piece eschews the usually operatic, museum-like pix of Luchino Visconti for a touching tale of the generation gap and the loss of life-contact of an intellectual."

-James Evans of Starburst gave the movie eight points out of 10, noting "As he approached the twilight of his career, Burt Lancaster had made the switch from youthful action star to subtle character acting and that’s in clear evidence here in his sad-eyed, melancholic performance.
+James Evans of Starburst gave the movie eight points out of ten, noting: "As he approached the twilight of his career, Burt Lancaster had made the switch from youthful action star to subtle character acting and that’s in clear evidence here in his sad-eyed, melancholic performance.
 Visconti creates a world outside of time in the professor’s house (there’s no other set) that’s at once artificially unreal and emblematic of his interior life.
 It’s a sumptuous and beautiful film, lushly made, contemplative and rich in subtext that should reward further viewings."

-Adrian Turner of Radio Times gave the film three stars out of five, adding "All the usual Visconti themes—the collision of cultures, the clash between old and new, the imminence of death—are covered in his customary opulent fashion.
+Adrian Turner of Radio Times gave the film three stars out of five, adding: "All the usual Visconti themes—the collision of cultures, the clash between old and new, the imminence of death—are covered in his customary opulent fashion.
 The film reunited the director with Burt Lancaster, who starred in The Leopard."

-Vincent Canby of The New York Times gave the film a negative review, writing "Mr. Lancaster, fine old professional that he is, is awful, adopting that humble, "Birdman of Alcatraz" manner he uses when employed in what he apparently thinks is serious movie-making.
-"Conversation Piece" is the kind of fatuous film that the professionally pragmatic Burt Lancaster, the action movie hero, would snort at and leave in the middle of.
+Vincent Canby of The New York Times gave the film a negative review, writing: "Mr. Lancaster, fine old professional that he is, is awful, adopting that humble, Birdman of Alcatraz manner he uses when employed in what he apparently thinks is serious movie-making.
+Conversation Piece is the kind of fatuous film that the professionally pragmatic Burt Lancaster, the action movie hero, would snort at and leave in the middle of.
 A Disaster."

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.